• Home

 4. The system learns the current pressures as the new baseline; it finishes after a short drive.

-• Recheck every tyre — one below spec keeps the warning on and blocks the reset.
+• Recheck every corner with a gauge — a single tyre a few psi low keeps the light on and blocks the store.

-• Hold the SET button until the light blinks — releasing early cancels it.
+• Hold SET until the light actually blinks — letting go early cancels the routine part-way through.

 Frequently Asked Questions